UK Culture Minister to look into allowing free TV to charge re-transmission fees

 "In the coming weeks, I will take a long, hard look at the balance of payments between broadcasters and platforms." he told an audience of industry executives at the Royal Television Society's conference.

-ITV on Monday pressed for the introduction of re-transmission fees, saying that the income would support more investment in original programmes, as the fees do in the United States.
+ITV on Monday pressed for the introduction of re-transmission fees, saying that the income would support more investment in original programs, as the fees do in the United States.

 BSkyB, however, countered by saying ITV wanted the very significant benefits of its PSB status, while cherry-picking from a fundamentally different U.S. market.